-- 14. Prepare and distribute six months prior to the conference a written work plan designating the duties and responsibilities of the various committee members before and during the conference. - 15.
-Arrange for forwarding the various conference paraphernalia, i.e., timers, signs, flags, pointers, to the next Local Arrangement Committee.

-- 16. Advise hotel that no commercial exhibits are permitted at the conference except in suites reserved for that specific purpose. - 17.
-Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.
+- 16. Prepare and distribute six months prior to the conference a written work plan designating the duties and responsibilities of the various committee members before and during the conference. - 17.
+Arrange for forwarding the various conference paraphernalia, i.e., timers, signs, flags, pointers, to the next Local Arrangement Committee. - 18.
+Advise hotel that no commercial exhibits are permitted at the conference except in suites reserved for that specific purpose. - 19.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.